What to expect from the Breakout Sessions at the LoveRural Conference.

 b) Growing Younger

-b) Rise and Shine – Serving Rural Primary Schools – Sharing experience from rural Leicestershire
+b) Rise and Shine – Serving Rural Primary Schools – Sharing experience from rural Nottinghamshire

 - Learn about an exciting weekly online collective worship ministry